 In addition to her seasonal releases, Asha : Eleven has created a capsule collection of trans-seasonal essentials or “sustainable basics”.
 Made from the highest quality neutral fibers like hemp and organic cotton, these are those items one has in your wardrobe all-year-round, year-after-year.

-Here’s a peek at what you can expect to find in her latest collections.
-You can shop the full collection available on Equilibrio by clicking on the link below.
+Here’s a peek at what you can expect to find in her latest collections and fabulous sustainable basics.
+You can shop the full collection available on Equilibrio by clicking on the button below.

 (RELATED POST: 5 Linen Styles For Hot Summer Days)